-Of course, the Government doesn’t have to accept those recommendations.
+Of course, the Government didn’t have to accept those recommendations.

-Contractors groups like IPSE may lobby hard to get higher earning contractors outside of the remit.
+Contractors groups like IPSE lobbied hard to get higher earning contractors outside of the remit.

 However, Matthew Taylor recommends to the Government that they make taxation ‘fairer’ for permanent employees v contractors.